EPL GW-3 FPL Player Picks

 Aaron Ramsdale (£5.0m, Bournemouth v Arsenal)

-Ramsdale couldn’t make it two clean sheets in two games for the Gunners as he conceded an own goal and another which he could have done better to prevent.
-The goalkeeper was, however, responsible for some good saves during the game, which should give him the necessary confidence going into the next clash against Bournemouth.
-Bournemouth comes into this fixture off the back of a four-nil thrashing at the hands of Pep Guardiola’s Manchester City.
-With two wins out of two, the Gunners look primed to secure another straightforward victory and perhaps even a clean sheet against the newly-promoted Cherries.
+Ramsdale couldn’t make it two clean sheets in two games for the Gunners as he conceded an own goal plus another on which he could have done better.
+The keeper was, however, responsible for some good saves, which should give him confidence going into the clash at Bournemouth.
+The Cherries come into this fixture off the back of a four-nil thrashing at the hands of Pep Guardiola’s Man City.
+With two wins out of two, the Gunners look primed to secure another straightforward victory and perhaps even a clean sheet against the newly-promoted side.
+Caveat: With so many attractive Arsenal assets this season, you may not have room for another at keeper.

 Defenders